takuya0206/ganttchart_generator/README.md

 The role of “Plan” is a criterion of weighted average for the parents‘ tasks in the progress column, which means that parents’s progress always shows 0% unless you enter planned workload.
 Note: only parents tasks have the program of auto calculation.
 If you enter child’s workload, parents’ and (if any) grandparents’ workload and progress will be calculated.

- - I got a system error when using sidebar...

-There is possibility that a problem related to authority has occured.
-Please try to delete browser cache.
-If you are using Google docs with more than two IDs at the same time, please use only one ID or utilize something like a secret browser which measn there is no cache.

 ## Privacy Policy